MilicaBulajic/fengshui-modern/src/pages/index.en.md

 testimonials:
   - author: Milica Bulajic
     quote: >-
-      I’m glad I decided to work with you.
-It’s really great how easy youre and manage.
-I never have any problem at all.
+      I just wanted to share a quick note and let you know that you guys do a really good job.
+I'm glad I decided to work with you.
-    image: /img/test1.jpg
+    image: /img/test1.png
     alt: vddfgdf
   - author: Milica Bulajic
     quote: >-